DavisJ41/Data_Gathering_Final/README.md

 -  Data Source: ​ The first dataset is from a dataset created by Hannah Collins on Kaggle.
 The data was first uploaded around five years ago, according to Kaggle.
 The data is a csv file. <br><br> Collins, H (2020). <i>2020 Brooks Running Shoes.</i> Kaggle.
 Data accessed 3/20/25.
 Available from: https://www.kaggle.com/datasets/hannahcollins/2020-brooks-running-shoes.

--  Collection Method:
+-  Collection Method: The first dataset was scraped off of Brook's website by Hannah Collins before it was uploaded to Kaggle.
+The second dataset was randomly generated using the website Mockaroo.
+The customers were given a minimum and maximum budget, and for the rest of the variables all of the options were given to be randomly selected from.

 -  Extraction Method: ​ The first dataset was exported from https://www.kaggle.com/datasets/hannahcollins/2020-brooks-running-shoes as a .csv file.
 The second dataset was randomly generated on Mockaroo.

 -  Data Cleaning and Manipulation: ​ After downloading the data, the .csv file was read into a JupyterLab notebook and cleaned using python.
 The column names were changed to lowercase with no spaces or special characters to use SQL in the future.
+Unnecessary columns about specific shoes were dropped.
+For the two missing values in the midsole_drop_mm column, they were obtained by us from the Brooks website and entered into our new dataframe.
+The remaining NA's in the arch level columns were all filled in with 'No' because they were originally left blank if the answer was not 'Yes'.
+We then decided to convert all of these 'Yes' and 'No' values into booleans.

--  Data Units:
+-  Data Units: The units for all price values are USD, the midsole drop units are in mm, and the weight units are in g.

--  Data Formulas:
+-  Data Formulas: Our formula for assigning a shoe a match score for a specific customer looks at gender, price, support, and arch type.
+We decided on weighting these values in the order of gender > price > support > arch type.

--  Data Validation:
+-  Data Validation: All of the categorical data was checked using the unique function to make sure everything was case-sensitive to ensure consistency in the entries.

--  Data Columns: ​
+-  Data Columns:

 -  Data Usage: ​ The dataset is intended for public access and use.